×

 3. Bringing Loud Kids

 As cute as your kid may be, it's important that you keep them in check when you're in public.
-Whether you're at a restaurant, at the park, in the mall, wherever, no one likes being around a nosy and obnoxious child.
-And when you're in a small, enclosed space like a restaurant, we swear those cries sound 5x louder.
+Whether you're at a restaurant, the park, in the mall, wherever, no one likes being around a nosy and obnoxious child.
+And when you're in a small, enclosed space like a restaurant, we swear those cries sound five times louder.

 Advertisement